Abraham de Moivre: De Moivre's formula

-In 1749 Euler proved this formula for any real n using Euler's formula, which makes the proof quite straightforward.
+In 1749 Euler proved this formula for any integer n using Euler's formula, which makes the proof quite straightforward.
 This formula is important because it relates complex numbers and trigonometry.
 Additionally, this formula allows the derivation of useful expressions for cos(nx) and sin(nx) in terms of cos(x) and sin(x).

 Stirling's approximation

 De Moivre had been studying probability, and his investigations required him to calculate binomial coefficients, which in turn required him to calculate factorials.
 In 1730 de Moivre published his book Miscellanea Analytica de Seriebus et Quadraturis [Analytic Miscellany of Series and Integrals], which included tables of log (n!).
 For large values of n, de Moivre approximated the coefficients of the terms in a binomial expansion.
-Specifically, given a positive integer n, where n is even and large, then the coefficient of the middle term of (1 + 1)^{n} is approximated by the equation:
+Specifically, given a positive integer n, where n is even and large, then the coefficient of the middle term of (a + b)^{n} is approximated by the equation: